 - a class proceeding would be the preferable procedure for resolving the common issues; and

-- the representative plaintiff would fairly and adequately represent the class, has produced a workable plan of proceeding and has no interests in conflict with other class members on the common issues.5
+- the representative plaintiff would fairly and adequately represent the class, has produced a workable plan of proceeding and has no interests in conflict with other class members on the common issues.

 There have been a number of Canadian cartel class actions certified on consent for settlement purposes.
 While each of the five criteria for certification must be satisfied even for settlement, the courts do not require satisfaction to the same standard as in contested proceedings.
 The courts are mainly concerned with whether the settlement is fair and adequate to the class and whether there is an appropriate plan for distributing the settlement proceeds.
-The courts essentially assume for the purposes of the settlement that there is a cause of action, a common issue and that a class proceeding is preferable – preferability in this context has more to do with making and implementing a settlement on behalf of a class than anything else.
+The courts essentially assume for the purposes of the settlement that there is a cause of action and that a class proceeding is the preferable procedure - preferability in this context has more to do with making and implementing a settlement on behalf of a class than anything else.
 Certification for settlement has no precedential effect.
-Canadian courts have dismissed certification motions contested by some defendants even after certifying the same class action for settlement purposes in respect of other defendants.10
+Canadian courts have dismissed certification motions contested by some defendants even after certifying the same class action for settlement purposes in respect of other defendants.
+10

 Competition law class actions

-The key feature of Canadian cartel class actions, and the most important difference between Canadian and US class action law lies in the courts’ rejection of the US Ilinois Brick doctrine as a universal response to indirect purchaser claims.12
+The key feature of Canadian cartel class actions, and the most important difference between Canadian and US class action law, lies in the courts' rejection of the US Ilinois Brick doctrine as a universal response to indirect purchaser claims.
+11